KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 ### 14.3 Meta-Cosmic Conservation

+In contra-biospiral configurations:

-- A single universe may be unidirectional
+- A single universe may be unidirectional (in limit cases) or prevalently oriented (in the general case)
-- The paired expression remains bidirectional
+- The paired expression would remain bidirectional
-- The biospiral is conserved at the meta-structural level
+- The biospiral is preserved at the meta-cosmic level

+Thus, the structural law of bidirectional motion is not violated but fulfilled across the scope of expression.

 > **14.4 Note on Equilibrium, Dissolution, and Limit Universes:**
 > In the Zenetist framework, equilibrium is not equivalent to stability.